splunk/observability-workshop/content/en/ninja-workshops/1-automatic-discovery/2-petclinic-kubernetes/8-rum/3-rum-tour.md

 We are now looking at the RUM Trace waterfall, this will tell you what happened during the session on the user device as they visited the page of our petclinic application.

-If you scroll down the waterfall find click on the **Vets**  segment on the right **(1)**, you see a list of action that occurred during the handling of the Vets request.
+If you scroll down the waterfall find click on the **#!/owners/details** segment on the right **(1)**, you see a list of action that occurred during the handling of the Vets request.
 Note, that the HTTP request have a blue **APM** link before the return code.
 Pick one, and click on the APM link.
 This will show you the APM info for this Ser vice call to our Microservices in Kubernetes.

 ![rum apm link](../../images/rum-trace.png)